Brendonovich/sceneify/website/docs/getting-started/basic-walkthrough.md

 # Basic Walkthrough

-This page will contain a walkthrough of how to create two scenes, one nested inside another, to demonstrate some of Simple OBS's functionality.
+This page contains a walkthrough of how to create two scenes, one nested inside another, to demonstrate some of Simple OBS's functionality.

 ## Step 0: Create a new Scene Collection